 1. Stop Thinking Of Sex As A ‘Performance’

 Start thinking about sex as a means of connection, intimacy and showing your partner you care about them.

 The more these feelings are present, the greater a sexual experience tends to be for men and women

 It’s not about pumping your woman as hard as you can for as long as you can.

-This attitude appears to have spread since the internet gave us easier access to pornography – and it can be particularly harmful for young men who don’t know any better.
+This attitude appears to have spread since the internet gave us easier access to adult movies – and it can be particularly harmful for young men who don’t know any better.

 2. Don’t Rush